-You cannot have two files with the same name but with different letter case in the same directory in Flash memory.
-For example, if you attempt to dowload the file Config.cfg to a location that contains the file config.cfg, you recieve the error %Error opening disk0:/Config.cfg (File exists).
+You cannot have two files with the same name but with different letter case in the same directory in flash memory.
+For example, if you attempt to download the file, Config.cfg, to a location that contains the file, config.cfg, you receive the following error message:

+%Error opening disk0:/Config.cfg (File exists).